 Tohono Chul’s exhibitions extend beyond the Exhibit House doors and into the lush gardens.
-The work of local and international artists and regional geologic formations may be found throughout the Park complementing the rich desert landscape.
-Changing outdoor exhibitions compliment the year-round display of pieces from Tohono Chul’s Permanent Collection.
+The work of local and international artists and regional geologic formations may be found throughout the garden complementing the rich desert landscape.
+Changing outdoor exhibitions complement the year-round display of pieces from Tohono Chul’s Permanent Collection.

 Currently on display in the gardens: